ibm-cloud-docs/containers/cs_firewall.md

 {:tsSymptoms: .tsSymptoms}

-# Opening required ports and IP addresses in your firewall
+# Classic: Opening required ports and IP addresses in your firewall
 {: #firewall}